Blockchain and real estate aren't quite the unlikely pair, as blockchain in real estate is becoming more apparent.

-This means you can invest in your favorite neighborhoods without owning any physical real estate, and the amount of initial investment is completely up to you.
+This means you can invest in your favorite neighborhoods without owning any physical real estate, and the initial investment amount is completely up to you.

 Technology within real estate tends to be limited to listings and as a way to connect buyers and sellers.
 But, using blockchain technology introduces a new way of buying and selling real estate by making the whole process trusted and fast.

-A great example of this would be Propy, a blockchain-based property platform that simplifies the entire home-purchasing process and eliminates the risk of fraudulent transactions, costing more than $200 million over the course of 2020 in the US alone.
-Removing this risk factor would be an outstanding win for the real estate industry.
+A great example of this would be Propy.
+This blockchain-based property platform simplifies the home-purchasing process and eliminates the risk of fraudulent transactions, costing more than $200 million over 2020 in the US alone.
+Removing this risk factor would be an outstanding win for the real estate sector.

 The entire closing process of a real estate transaction is completely streamlined and all in one place on their platform, making life easier, cheaper, and safer for both buyer and seller.
 However, the downside is that you still need huge cash reserves to buy a property in the first place.

-Parcl specifically uses an AMM liquidity pool in order to maintain liquidity while buying and selling Parcl assets like Manhattan or Miami.
+Parcl uses an AMM liquidity pool to maintain liquidity while buying or selling Parcl assets like Manhattan or Miami.
 A constant pool of tokens allows for immediate liquidity, something unheard of until the introduction of Web3 technology.

-Currently, traditional real estate investing is quite the task, from initially looking for properties, sorting out finance options, closing the deal, repairs that need to be made, and on a monthly basis, collecting rent.
+Currently, traditional real estate investing is quite the task, from initially looking for properties, sorting out finance options, closing the deal, making repairs that need to be made, and every month, collecting rent.

 It's obvious to see that investing and maintaining the investment is a difficult task.
 There are traditional options like REITs that don't require much management.
 Although, the investor doesn't have much control over where their money goes.

-Blockchain opens up a whole new layer of real estate investment.
-Projects such as Parcl can be used to gain customized exposure to the real estate market; the real estate investment protocol allows users the ability to trade by going long or short on US neighborhoods.
+Blockchain opens up a whole new layer of real estate investing.
+Projects such as Parcl can be used to gain customized exposure to the real estate market; the real estate investment protocol allows users to trade by going long or short on US neighborhoods.

 For example, suppose you know that the government is investing heavily into the urban development of a local town or area within a larger city.
-In that case, this could cause property prices to rise over the next few years; Parcl would allow you to take a long position in this area.
+This could cause property prices to rise over the next few years; Parcl would allow you to take a long position in this area.
 Ultimately you'd profit from the increase in real estate value.